Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

 What is Siânnise looking for in a man?

-The beauty consultant is known by her friends as Princess Jasmine and it seems she’s on the look out for her prince.
+The beauty consultant, who proudly told RadioTimes.com that she’s ‘just a normal girl’, is known by her friends as Princess Jasmine and it seems she’s on the look out for her prince.

 Speaking ahead of her ITV2 debut, Siânnise announced her perfect type on paper, saying: “Tall, dark and handsome – I’m after my own Aladdin, I guess.”